forgojs/forgo/README.md

   });
 }

-// Parent can catch the error by defining the error() function. const Parent = (initialProps) => {
+// The first ancestor with an error() method defined will catch the error const Parent = (initialProps) => {
   return new forgo.Component({
     render() {